Northern and Southern dynasties: Chen (557–589)

 Emperor Wu of Chen came from the region of Wu (a region near modern-day Shanghai).
 At that time, due to the Hou Jing rebellion, the Qiao and Wu clans were greatly weakened, and many independent regimes emerged.
 Emperor Wu could not pacify all the independent regimes, so he adopted conciliatory measures.
 After the sudden death of Emperor Wu, his nephew Chen Qian took power as Emperor Wen of Chen.
 After the fall of Liang, the general Wang Lin had established an independent kingdom based in modern-day Hunan and Hubei provinces and was now starting to cause trouble.
 Wang Lin allied with Northern Zhou and Northern Qi to conquer the Chen capital at Jiankang.
 Emperor Wen first defeated the combined forces of Northern Qi and Wang Lin before preventing the forces of Northern Zhou from entering the South at Yueyang.
 Furthermore, through Emperor Wen's extensive efforts at good governance, the economic situation of the South was greatly improved, restoring his kingdom's national strength.

-Following the death of Emperor Wen, his son, the weak-willed Chen Bozong, took power and became Emperor Fei of Chen.
-His uncle, Chen Xu, after essentially controlling the country through his short reign, eventually deposed him and took power as Emperor Xuan of Chen.
-At that time, the Northern Zhou intended to conquer Northern Qi and thus invited the Chen dynasty to help.
+Following the death of Emperor Wen, his son, the weak-willed Chen Bozong, took power and became Emperor Fei.
+His uncle, Chen Xu, after essentially controlling the country through his short reign, eventually deposed him and took power as Emperor Xuan.
+At that time, the Northern Zhou intended to conquer the Northern Qi and thus invited the Chen dynasty to help.
 Emperor Xuan agreed to help because he wanted to recover the lost territories south of the Huai River.
 In 573, he sent general Wu Mingche to assist the effort; in two years, he managed to recover he lost territories south of the Huai River.
-At the time, Northern Qi was in a precarious situation with little military strength and Emperor Xuan could have taken advantage of the opportunity to entirely defeat Northern Qi.
+At the time, the Northern Qi was in a precarious situation with little military strength.
+Emperor Xuan could have taken advantage of the opportunity to defeat the Northern Qi entirely.
 However, he only wanted to protect his territories south of the Huai River.
-Northern Zhou instead took advantage of Northern Qi's weakness and following their defeat of Northern Qi, in 577, they sent troops to the territories south of the Huai River, where they decisively defeated the Chen dynasty forces.
+The Northern Zhou took advantage of the Northern Qi's weakness instead, and following their defeat of the Northern Qi, in 577, they sent troops to the territories south of the Huai River, where they decisively defeated the Chen dynasty forces.
 The Chen dynasty was in imminent danger.